eraye1/MockLoginServer/README.md

 # MockLoginServer

-A super-light mock server to deal with login information sent to the server.
+A super-light mock server to develop with login information sent to the server.

-**hashes first 1024 bytes sent to server and returns it as a sessionId.**
+Built with Flask!

+**Currently supports Testing Basic Auth with username=admin and password=secret**

-Still needs some work around simulating sign-in failures.
+Still needs some work with logging.